-То view your acti ve assignments, go to your organization's MainBossWeb web page. • zation has a Web Access license but not a Web Requests license, you tely go to a list of your assignments.
-Login as Mai zation has both licenses, the web page will contain a link labeled in Boss User to view your assignments.
+To view your active assignments, go to your organization's MainBossWeb web page.

+- □ If your organization has a Web Access license but not a Web Requests license, you will immediately go to a list of your assignments. - □ If your organization has both licenses, the web page will contain a link labeled Login as MainBoss User to view your assignments.
 Click this link.
-You will be enter your Windows login name and password in order to identify Yo our list of active e assignments contains information about the following: New or in-progress requests that have not been assigned to anyone.
-If you have the appropriate security roles, you can view these requests and can assign yourself to them if you choose to do so.
-New requests assigned to you.
+You will be prompted to enter your Windows login name and password in order to identify yourself.

+Your list of active assignments contains information about the following:

+- □ New or in-progress requests that have not been assigned to anyone.
+If you have the appropriate security roles, you can view these requests and can assign yourself to them if you choose to do so. - New requests assigned to you.
 These are requests which have been created, but may still be subject to significant revisions.
-New requests may even be voided (rejected or cancelled) by the maintenance department.
-In-progress requests assigned to you.
+New requests may even be voided (rejected or cancelled) by the maintenance department. - □ In-progress requests assigned to you.
 These are requests which have been accepted by the maintenance department.
-Work may have already begun on these requests.
-Draft work orders that have not been assigned to anyone.
-If you have the appropriate security roles, you can view these work orders and can assign yourself to them if you choose to do so.
-Draft work orders assigned to you.
-These are work orders which have been created but may still be subject to significant revisions.

-- ☐ Open work orders assigned to you.
+Work may have already begun on these requests. - □ Draft work orders that have not been assigned to anyone.
+If you have the appropriate security roles, you can view these work orders and can assign yourself to them if you choose to do so. - □ Draft work orders assigned to you.
+These are work orders which have been created but may still be subject to significant revisions. - □ Open work orders assigned to you.
 These are work orders which are considered "ready to go"-ready to be handed to the workers who will actually do the job.
-Work may have already begun on these jobs. - □ Requests and work orders that haven't been assigned to anyone.
+Work may have already begun on these jobs.

+□ Requests and work orders that haven't been assigned to anyone.
 If you have the appropriate security roles, you can claim these requests/work orders for yourself.